lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-8. Log where the model will be loaded, mark the model as being enabled, and return the InferenceEngine::CNNNetwork object containing the model.
+8. Where the model will be loaded is logged, the model is marked as being enabled, and the InferenceEngine::CNNNetwork object containing the model is returned.

 ```cpp
         slog::info << "Loading Head Pose model to the "<< FLAGS_d_hp << " plugin" << slog::endl;